chaosAD/Large-Images/README.md

 # Large-Images
-To test large image storage
+This repo was created to test large image storage.
+The images can be found [here](images/input).